Kirk Whalum: Biography

 On June 20, 2014, Whalum was the inaugural Jazz Legend honoree of the National Museum of African American Music in Nashville, Tennessee.
 In September 2015, it was announced that Whalum would be joining the faculty of Visible Music College in Memphis, Tennessee.
-In September 2018 he received the coveted honor of a Brass Note on Historic Beale Street in his native Memphis.
+In September 2018, he was honored with a "Brass Note" on historic Beale Street's Walk of Fame in his native Memphis.

 Personal life

 Whalum married his wife Rubystyne (Ruby) in 1980.
 They have four children, including musician and marathoner Kyle, as well as Courtney, Kori, and Evan.
 Whalum converted to Catholicism in 2022, after having served for years as a Protestant minister.
 He has also been a volunteer barber at a Catholic Worker house in Memphis.
+He is the uncle of saxophonist Kenneth Whalum.